Continue to encourage and support prisoners’ families throughout the year.

 - BACK-TO-SCHOOL EVENT

-- BOOK/READING CLUB
+- BOOK CLUB

 - MOVIE NIGHT

-There is truly no limit to the many ways your church might serve the children and families of the incarcerated.
+There is truly no limit to the many ways your church can serve the children and families of the incarcerated.
 You can provide inspirational books or magazine subscriptions, surprise them with a food basket on Thanksgiving, celebrate their birthdays, set up a tutoring program for struggling students, or offer to do repairs on their home or car.